Recalf/Automatic-License-Plate-Recognition/README.md

 **Pre‑processing** (`preprocess_plate_for_ocr`):

 - Upscale crop (x2).
-- Convert to grayscale (OCR runs on grayscale crops now).
+- Convert to grayscale, then back to 3-channel BGR (keeps preprocessing benefits while matching OCR input expectations).
 - Sharpen with Gaussian blur + weighted subtraction (`cv2.addWeighted`).
 - Note: CLAHE was tested but performed slightly worse, so it is disabled in the current engine.